Skip to content

 • val: The value corresponding to the field name, representing the search value in the non-left fuzzy match condition.

-• condition: A boolean value to control whether to apply this non-left fuzzy match condition.
+• condition: A boolean value that controls whether to apply this non-left fuzzy match condition.

 Examples